P0014

 how do i fix code p0014

 Due to how it’s tied to oil pressure, the wrong oil level can also trigger the P0014 code.
-Checking your oil level is easy enough, but do take precaution that a low oil level hints at a potential leak.
+Checking your oil level is easy enough, but do take precautions that a low oil level hints at a potential leak.
 That said, it’d have to be a rather serious leak for low oil pressure problems to surface.

 However unlikely, there’s also a chance that the oil filter used is restricting system flow.
 This might happen with counterfeit or aftermarket filters which may just affect oil pressure enough to trigger the code.